 Through the study of digital and interactive media and its application in information technology, students will analyze and assess current and emerging technologies, while designing and creating multimedia projects that address customer needs and resolve a problem.
 Students implement personal and interpersonal skills to prepare for a rapidly evolving workplace environment.
-The knowledge and
+The knowledge and skills acquired and practiced will enable students to successfully perform and interact in a technology-driven society.
+Students enhance reading, writing, computing, communication, and reasoning skills and apply them to the information technology environment.

-Computer Programming (1 Credit) Prerequisites: Media
+Computer Programming (1 Credit)

+Prerequisites: Media